Bank War: Legacy

 The Bank War far from settled the status of banking in the United States.
 Van Buren's solution to the Panic of 1837 was to create an Independent Treasury, where public funds would be managed by government officials without assistance from banks.
 A coalition of Whigs and conservative Democrats refused to pass the bill.
 It was not until 1840 that the Independent Treasury system was finally approved.
-When Whig candidate William Henry Harrison was elected in 1840, the Whigs, who also held a majority in Congress, repealed the Independent Treasury, intending to charter a new national bank.
+For the 1840 election, a unified Whig Party nominated William Henry Harrison, a former Army general who had been the most successful of the several Whig candidates in 1836.
+Mimicking the Jacksonian strategy of previous elections, the Whigs played up Harrison's military record, portraying him as a man of the people and depicting Van Buren as aloof and out of touch.
+Harrison decisively defeated Van Buren and captured the presidency.
+Subsequently, the Whigs, who also held a majority in Congress, repealed the Independent Treasury, intending to charter a new national bank.
 However, Harrison died after only a month in office, and his successor, John Tyler, vetoed two bills to reestablish the Bank.
 The nation returned to deposit banking.
 The Independent Treasury was recreated under the Polk presidency in 1846.
 The United States would not have another central banking system again until the Federal Reserve was established in 1913.

 The Bank War has proven to be a controversial subject in the scholarly community long after it took place.
 Quite a few historians over the years have proven to be either extremely celebratory or extremely critical of Jackson's war on the Bank.
 However, many agree that some sort of compromise to recharter the Bank with reforms to restrict its influence would have been ideal.

 1930s Jackson biographer Marquis James commemorates Jackson's war against the Bank as the triumph of ordinary men against greedy and corrupt businessmen.
 Arthur M. Schlesinger Jr., who wrote The Age of Jackson (1945), adopts a similar theme, celebrating Jacksonian democracy and representing it as the triumph of Eastern workers.
 Schlesinger portrays Jackson's economic program as a progressive precursor to the New Deal under Franklin D. Roosevelt.
-Robert V. Remini believes that the Bank had "too much power, which it was obviously using in politics.
+Robert V. Remini, a prolific scholar of the Jacksonian era who authored a three-volume biography of Jackson, believes that the Bank had "too much power, which it was obviously using in politics.
 It had too much money which it was using to corrupt individuals.
 And so Jackson felt he had to get rid of it.
 It is a pity because we do need a national bank, but it requires control."
 He refutes the idea that the collapse of the Bank was responsible for the Panic of 1837, which he describes as "a world-wide economic collapse", but concedes that it "may have exacerbated" the crisis.